pjohansson/grafen/README.md

 A monolayer of rigid SiO2 molecules set in a triclinic formation with with spacing 0.450 nm along both base vectors and an angle of 60 degrees between them.

+# License
+The program is unlicensed.
+See [unlicense.org](http://unlicense.org) for details.